matplotlib/matplotlib/doc/devel/coding_guide.rst

   :file:`CHANGELOG`

-* if you change the API, please document it in :file:`API_CHANGES`, and consider posting to `mpl-devel
+* if you change the API, please document it in :file:`API_CHANGES`, and consider posting to `matplotlib-devel
   <http://lists.sourceforge.net/mailman/listinfo/matplotlib-devel>`_

 * Are your changes python2.4 compatible?
 We still support 2.4, so